 Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
 If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
 If your ABS light is on, give Moorhead Automotive Center a call so we can diagnose and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Moorhead Automotive Center in Fairfield today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, General Auto Repair, or Diesel Repair.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in US, Green Valley, CA, Fairfield, CA, Cordelia, CA, or the surrounding areas, you can bring your car to Moorhead Automotive Center.
 Since 1998, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Alfa Romeo's rotors, your AMG's fluid, your Aston Martin's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Moorhead Automotive Center in Fairfield, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Moorhead Automotive Center in Fairfield, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 94533 area or nearby, you can give us a call or schedule an appointment with us online - Moorhead Automotive Center - Combining Experience with Value.